Uzair-Magrhabi/Automated-Sentry-/README.md

 the main chasis is held up by 2 legs, one leg has a 25kg servo motor attached to the main chasis to rotate up and down and the other leg has a bearing to ensure smooth movement when moving the head up and down.

-The two legs are screwed into a custom plate, so it can swivel left and right on a servo. metal balls are popped in the underside of the plate so that it can move horizontally freely
+The two legs are screwed into a custom plate, so it can swivel left and right on a servo. steel ball bearings are popped in the underside of the plate so that it can move horizontally freely.

+Inside the base house the electronics.
+7V is obtained from the power supply which is used to power the 2 high tourque servo motors and the flywheel motors. a flyback diode is placed across the flywheels to prevent flyback voltage.
+Two bypass capacitors are used to reduce noise ensuring smooth operation.
+Using a diode we can decrease the voltage to 6.3V so we can power the mini servo.
+The flywheels and and high tourque motor is connected via a relay so it can be triggered by the arduino.
+The arduino can be fitted into a seperate striboard where ground are connected and all the inputs all also connected.
+Two switches are also installed, one is a power switch can that break power to the circuit and the other acts as a pull